-The pharmaceuticals used in modern medicine are either directly or indirectly derived from natural sources, which are also very significant in the drug discovery process because of their enormous diversity, which makes it possible to identify lead molecules that are highly interesting for the creation of novel therapeutic agents for pathological processes.
+Modern medicine relies on drugs that have their origins in natural sources, which play a crucial role in the development of new drugs.
+Because of their enormous diversity, which makes it possible to identify lead molecules that are highly interesting for the creation of novel therapeutic agents for pathological processes.
 Approximately 80% of people on the planet are thought to rely mostly on plants for medical treatment (Beauchamp and Fridovic, 1971; Cefarelli et al., 2006).
 Plant tissue culture and plant molecular biology are two methods used in the cultivation, conservation, and preservation of herbal medicinal species that are greatly aided by modern science and technology.
 Standardization and other relevant issues must be addressed, as well as the separation of active ingredients and their development into novel therapies Dillard and German, 200).
-According to Dufour et al. (2000), the plants in the Phyllanthus genus (Euphorbiaceae) are extensively spread in most tropical and subtropical nations, and they have been used for a long time in traditional medicine to treat intestinal infections, diabetes, kidney and urinary bladder disorders, and hepatitis B.
+According to Dufour et al. (2000), in traditional medicine, members of the Phyllanthus genus (Euphorbiaceae) have long been used to cure a variety of conditions, including hepatitis B, diabetes, kidney and urinary bladder problems, and intestinal infections.
+This genus is widely distributed across tropical and subtropical regions of the world.